nooppi18/u-gat-it-pytorch/README.md

 - **adaILN** implement adaILN layer
 - **Discriminator** implement Encoder down-sampling layers

+=> Generator : refer to table 4 in the paper

+=> Discriminator : refer to table 5 & 6 in the paper

 ### 3. make virtual environment in conda (use anaconda)
 - conda create -n u-gat-it python=3.7